tdegeus/pybind11_examples/README.md

 >
 >   The main issue with `Boost.Python` - and the reason for creating such a similar project — is `Boost`. `Boost` is an enormously large and complex suite of utility libraries that works with almost every C++ compiler in existence. ...
 Now that C++11-compatible compilers are widely available, this heavy machinery has become an excessively large and unnecessary dependency.

 This repository contains several examples for the usage of `pybind11`.
 Even though the [online documentation](http://pybind11.readthedocs.io) provided by the developers of `pybind11` makes the usage of it relatively straightforward, several examples - such as provided here - make `pybind11` even easier to use.
 These example are meant for you to start quicker with `pybind11`.
 They are however by no means exhaustive, and do not always provide the optimal choice.
-Therefore it is highly advisable to 'think for yourself'.
+Therefore it is highly advisable to **think for yourself**.
 Furthermore, contributions with similar simple examples are highly welcomed.

 To give credit where credit is due: